Best of Ireland

 Dates, Prices & Options

 Departures & Prices

 per person, double occupancy*

 Want to stay longer?
-We may be able to arrange for you to stay later than the scheduled dates, including extra hotel nights and separate airport transfers.
+We may be able to arrange for you to stay later than the scheduled dates.
 Contact us about prices and availability.

-|Single Room Supplement|
+|Single Room Supplement||+$699|

-|Medieval Banquet at Bunratty Castle||+$79|
+|Medieval Banquet at Bunratty Castle||+$60|

-|New York City (NYC)||included|
+|New York City (NYC)||+$820|

-This package includes round-trip flights from the cities listed above.
+Departure airports subject to availability.
 Please review the flight schedule, especially if you're booking connecting flights.

 Coming from somewhere else?
 Ask us about availability and prices for flights from other cities.
 Additional charges for flights from other cities are due within 24 hours of your reservation.